 With German nominal GDP growth topping 4.0% in 2017, it is increasingly untenable for the ECB to continue a policy which keeps nominal bond yields pinned at 0.50% or below.
 Looking beyond Germany, the gap between Eurozone-wide nominal GDP growth (3.8% in Q3 2017) and Euro 10Y swap rates (0.90% at year-end 2017) is by far the widest recorded in the 20-year history of the single currency.
 Economic conditions in Europe no longer call for such aggressive monetary stimulus, with the European Commission Europe-wide economic sentiment indicator printing the highest levels since 2000 at the end of 2017.
 Both current activity readings and forward indicators are the strongest they have been across Europe in nearly two decades; in our view, it beggars belief that European interest rate futures continue to price an expectation of negative three-month Euribor (Euro Interbank Offered Rate) rates through mid-2019.
 We think a violent change is coming in ECB policy in 2018, both sooner and in greater force than the gentle wind down in asset purchases currently expected to begin in the fourth-quarter of 2018.

 ECB Governor Mario Draghi’s term expires in October 2019.
 In the opaque and informal consensus-building process which determines the leadership of key European institutions, Draghi’s successor is likely to be identified and agreed by the end of 2018.
 Since the creation of the euro, a German candidate has not yet held this powerful post, with Germany having so far deferred to a Dutch, French and now Italian ECB governor.
-As the only one of the Big Three European economies, France, Germany and the United Kingdom, which has not yet led the ECB, Germany has both the moral and practical inside track to choosing Draghi’s replacement.
+As the only one of the Big Three European economies, France, Germany and Italy, which has not yet led the ECB, Germany has both the moral and practical inside track to choosing Draghi’s replacement.
 Jens Wiedmann, the current head of the Bundesbank, is in our view the most likely candidate as the next ECB governor.
 Wiedmann is a known hawk and an outspoken critic of the ECB’s current asset purchase program.
 He will be keen to accelerate the unwind of Draghi era stimulus programs given current economic conditions and particular fears of an emerging German real estate bubble due to ultra-low interest rates.
 While other European constituencies – notably the southern peripheral countries – may oppose Wiedmann for the top job, we think any successful attempt to block Wiedmann will be purchased only at the cost of substantial concessions to Germany’s hawkish policy preferences.

 The dollar looks rich in terms of relative purchasing power versus most developed and emerging currencies, and is further hamstrung by an exceptionally weak balance of payments position.
 The U.S. ex-petroleum trade deficit recorded its worst level ever (at more than $45 billion per month) at the end of 2017, breaking through levels not seen even during the ferocious dollar bear market from 2002-2008.
 Meanwhile, the Eurozone current account runs at a $50 billion per month surplus, near the highest ever readings since the creation of the euro, and far above the balanced current account position which prevailed when the euro recorded its record $1.60 exchange rate against the dollar in early 2008.
 The dollar has been supported in the face of a weak current account by capital flows, which have sought ought high relative interest rates in the U.S. bond market and high absolute returns in the surging U.S. stock market.
 As growth and interest rate prospects brighten in the rest of the world in 2018, we expect some of these capital flows to reverse.
 Since the beginning of the European quantitative easing experiment in 2014, we estimate that more than $1 trillion in mostly unhedged bond flows have entered the U.S. fixed-income market from Europe alone.
 The backflow of this investment to Europe will dwarf the much- ballyhooed repatriation flows from U.S. corporates responding to the recent tax reform, as most U.S. corporates were already permitted to invest their “overseas” cash in U.S. government and corporate fixed-income securities.
 Accommodating an outflow on the capital account of this magnitude will require a significant downward adjustment by the USD, to a degree that could shock the thinning herd of dollar bulls.
 We do not think it is unreasonable to think about EURUSD recovering, and surpassing, its former all-time highs on two to three-year horizon.